rafaelws/galactic-chaos/docs/README.md

 Movement might have been the most challenging feature to implement.

-Even though helper/syntactic sugar-ish code was implemented ([FluentMovement](../src/objects/shared/movement/FluentMovement.ts)), designing movement patterns for enemies relied heavily on mental abstraction.
-The implementation of a preview GUI is strongly considered in the future.
+Even though [helper code was implemented](../src/core/objects/shared/movement/FluentMovement.ts), designing movement patterns for enemies relied heavily on mental abstraction. ~~The implementation of a preview GUI is strongly considered in the future~~.
+Check out the [playground](#playground).

 ### Lerp